numeric-cafe/numeric-cafe.github.io/README.md

 All are welcome at Numeric Café.

+The Slack is at <https://numericcafe.slack.com>.

 To get an invite, send an email to <andrew@apjanke.net>.

 Or, if you have an email address at @octave.org, @gnu.org, @mathworks.com, or certain .edu addresses, you can create an account automatically [on the signup page](https://join.slack.com/t/numericcafe/signup?x=x-594108407168-617841048359).
 If you have a domain you’d like added to that list, just email me at <andrew@apjanke.net>.
 There are no special requirements to get on the list; I just don’t want spammers.

+### Numeric Café on Matrix

+As of May 2019, I’ve also set up a version of Numeric Café on Matrix/Riot.
+Matrix is an open source, decentralized version of Slack.

+The Matrix Numeric Café is at <https://matrix.to/#/+numeric-cafe:matrix.org>.
+No invite is necessary; anyone can go there and join the community.

+We’ll run both the Slack and Matrix versions of the Café for a while and see which, if any, gets traction.

 ## Café Policies